 IMU sensors are used in a wide variety of applications such as mobile phones, tablets, satellites, spacecraft, drones, UAVs, robotics, and many more.
-They are used for motion tracking, orientation and position detection, flight control, etc.
+They are used for motion tracking, orientation and position detection, flight control, etc. We've also covered tutorials on popular sensors like DHT temperature sensors, ultrasonic distance sensors, IR proximity sensors, and soil moisture sensors that can complement motion sensing in various applications.

-MPU6050 Module Pinout
+MPU6050 Module

-VCC Provides power for the module, Connect to the 5V pin of the Arduino.
+VCC provides power for the module.
+Connect to the 5V pin of the Arduino.

 SDA Serial Data Used for transferring Data through I2C communication.